 Here’s a guide to what to do in the garden in August so that you’re ready for the busy autumn period.

 Your essential August checklist

-- Perennials will need constant deadheading to keep them blooming through into September,
+- Deadhead perennials, especially dahlias, to keep them blooming through into September.

-- Plan ahead for next year by sowing hardy annuals, and removing those that have finished
+- Plan ahead for next year by sowing hardy annuals, and pull up those that have finished blooming.

-- Use netting to protect currants and raspberries from birds.
+- Use netting to protect soft fruit from birds.